VictorHeDev/google-books-cli/README.md

 3. Install the dependencies by running `npm install` or `npm i`

 ### Dependencies used:

 Axios: used to simplify HTTP requests and parse JSON

 Testing:
 Jest?
 Mocha?

+### MVPs:

+1. Type in query and it should display a list of 5 books matching that query
+2. Each item in the list should include the book's author, title, and publishing company
+3. A user should be able to select a book from the 5 displayed to save to a "Reading List"
+4. Viewing a "Reading List" with all the books the user has selected from their queries--this is a local Reading List that is not attached to Google Book's account